Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization

-In Section~\ref{sec:sim_others}, we will observe that the VS-knot splines approach works reasonably well among the three strategies for choosing $\Xi$ described in Section~\ref{sec:knotprior}.
-Accordingly, we specifically focus on the VS-knot splines in this section.
-For each of the logistic regression models with $n=500,1000,2000$, we generate 500 replications of datasets and estimate $f_j$ using the VS-knot splines comprising 30 knot candidates with the unit information prior and the mixture priors summarized in Table~\ref{table:mixg}, coupled with the trucnated geometric prior with $\varpi=0.1$ on $\xi_j$.
-With each prior distribution, we obtain a Markov chain of length 10,000 to explore the posterior distribution until convergence after a suitable burn-in period.
-We calculate the root mean squared error (RMSE) and the coverage probabilities of the 95\% pointwise credible bands at a few given points.
+As noted in Section~\ref{sec:sim_others}, the VS-knot spline approach performs reasonably well compared to the other strategies for choosing $\Xi$ described in Section~\ref{sec:knotprior}.
+Therefore, we focus specifically on VS-knot splines in this section.
+For each value of $n=500,1000,2000$, we generate 500 data replications and estimate $f_j$ using VS-knot splines with $M_j=30$ knot candidates.
+We employ the unit information prior and the mixture priors summarized in Table~\ref{table:mixg}, with the prior in \eqref{eqn:truncgeom} with $\varpi=0.2$ and $\lambda = 1/2$.
+For each prior distribution, we run a Markov chain of length 10,000 to explore the posterior distribution, ensuring convergence after an appropriate burn-in period.
+We then calculate the root mean squared error (RMSE) and the coverage probabilities of 95\% pointwise credible bands.

-Figures~\ref{plot:ber1} and \ref{plot:ber2} summarize the simulation results.
-As discussed in Section~\ref{sec:penalty}, the unit information prior behaves markedly differently from the mixture priors; it generally underperforms for nonlinear function estimation and exhibits clear signs of underfitting.
-This suggests that the conventional use of the unit information prior for function estimation may be inappropriate.
-The primary challenge lies in determining which mixture prior is most suited for function estimation.
-Based on our simulation analysis, we conclude that the intrinsic and robust priors are the most suitable choices.
-Although the difference between the mixtures of g-priors is less distinct for a large sample size, it is evident that the intrinsic and robust priors consistently outperform the other priors across finite samples.
-The beta-prime and ZS-adapted priors tend to exhibit slight underfitting, whereas the uniform, hyper-g, and hyper-g/n priors tend to demonstrate overfitting.
-The latter observation aligns with our expectations discussed in Section~\ref{sec:penalty}.
-Across all functions, the robust and intrinsic priors achieve moderate RMSE and coverage properties, with the intrinsic prior being slightly more accurate in smaller samples.
-The simulation results for Poisson and Gaussian regression in the supplementary material also support a similar conclusion.
-We recommend the intrinsic or robust prior as the default choice for a hierarchy of $g$.
+Figures~\ref{plot:ber1} and \ref{plot:ber2} display the simulation results.
+As discussed in Section~\ref{sec:penalty}, the unit information prior behaves quite differently from the mixture priors.
+It generally underperforms in nonlinear function estimation and exhibits clear signs of underfitting.
+This indicates that using the unit information prior for function estimation may be unsuitable.
+The main challenge is determining the most appropriate mixture prior for function estimation.
+Although differences between mixtures of g-priors become less pronounced with larger sample sizes, intrinsic and robust priors consistently outperform other priors in finite samples.
+The beta-prime and ZS-adapted priors tend to exhibit slight underfitting, while the uniform, hyper-g, and hyper-g/n priors tend to exhibit overfitting.
+This aligns with the expectations discussed in Section~\ref{sec:penalty}.
+Across all functions, the robust and intrinsic priors achieve moderate RMSE and coverage properties, with the intrinsic prior being slightly more accurate for smaller samples.
+The simulation results for Poisson and Gaussian regressions in the supplementary material support this conclusion.
+We recommend using the intrinsic or robust prior as the default choice for $g$.